 - Encourage the parents to visit and help them maintain a quiet environment for the newborn.

-- Emphasize positive attributes of the newborn and maternal/paternal behavior.
+- Emphasize and reinforce positive attributes of the newborn and maternal/paternal behavior.

 - Consider providing a parent/caregiver diary so that the parents may record eating and sleeping information about their newborn.